Muen

 Running Unikernels

 Solo5 comes bundled with simple test cases, most of which can be executed on Muen in QEMU/KVM.
-Download Solo5 and build the tests like so:
+For convenience, there is a bob recipe and CI plan to build and execute the "Hello World" unikernel:

 | ___|